sachinchoolur/lightGallery/site-astro/src/content/docs/react.md

 toc: true
 ---

-A ground-up, native React implementation of lightGallery — React owns every DOM node; no runtime dependency on the vanilla `lightgallery` JS.
+A ground-up, native React implementation of lightGallery, React owns every DOM node; no runtime dependency on the vanilla `lightgallery` JS.
 Styling reuses the published `lightgallery/css/*` files unchanged.
 State and pure gallery logic live in